shuqikhor/PublicationBarcode/README.md

 # Barcode Generator for Publications
 PHP script specifically for generating ISBN and ISSN barcodes.
-No it can't be used to generate other EAN-13 barcodes, but you could modify it to do so.
+It could be used to generate other EAN-13 barcodes too, though not designed to do so.

 ## Usage
 ```php